rdh59320/BLGE/README.md

 - **DO NOT USE THIS PACKAGE IF YOUR SYSTEM DOES NOT HAVE THE MINIMAL REQUIREMENTS BELOW.**
 - To avoid any configuration conflicts with your system, it is **STRICTLY RECOMMENDED TO USE THIS PROGRAM ON A FRESHLY INSTALLED OS.**
-- This package is **only configured for Ubuntu 22.04-JJ LTS and WAS NOT TESTED WITH ANOTHER SYSTEM LANGUAGE THAN ENGLISH YET** (other languages may experience issues when running the script due to folder names). **So, if you are not using Ubuntu 22.04 in English, I advise you not to test the package.**
+- This package is **only configured for Ubuntu 20.04 or 22.04-JJ LTS and WAS NOT TESTED WITH ANOTHER SYSTEM LANGUAGE THAN ENGLISH YET** (other languages may experience issues when running the script due to folder names). **So, if you are not using Ubuntu 20.04 or 22.04 with English language set on it, I advise you not to test the package** (broken links could appear due to different folder names with another language).
 - Let's take into account that this package is **STILL EXPERIMENTAL**, and **YOU ARE RESPONSIBLE for ANY ISSUE** that could happen during its execution!!!
 (I never had any trouble yet)
 - It remains impossible for me to connect to the XBox server but this does not prevent you to play online multiplayer mode with a great gaming experience.
 - **YOU MUST OWN THE GAME ON STEAM TO RUN THIS PACKAGE, DON'T EVER USE A HACKED VERSION** (let's keep in mind the money could be useful for Steam to maintain Proton for exemple.
 If you are not willing to pay even a copper to play, maybe you should look after something which is already free instead !)